mantidproject/mantid/dev-docs/source/MVPTutorial/Introduction.rst

 logic and is tested using **mocking**.

 These are guidelines and do not form a set of rules.
-It is sometimes open to interpretation if some files are classed as a View or a Model (this will be discussed in detail later).
+It is sometimes open to interpretation if some files are classed as a view or a model (this will be discussed in detail later).

 A more thorough explanation of MVP can be found at